magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Max completed calls
 """""""""""""""""""

-We not write the description to this field.
+How many calls you want to send.
+You need the above parameters active to control it.